Compressed Coding, AMP Based Decoding and Analog Spatial Coupling: Introduction

-This paper is motivated by the above questions.
-We study a compressed coding (CC) scheme, in which an FEC coded and modulated sequence is compressed by a sensing matrix before transmission \cite{Liang16,cLiang17}.
-AMP is applied to decode the message.
-We investigate the related capacity limit, code construction methods and potential advantages.
-Our main findings are as follows. \begin{itemize} \item We derive the performance limit of the CC scheme under AMP based decoding.
+In this paper we study the scheme in (1) involving general FEC codes.
+We will show that combining some powerful techniques from signal processing and communications, namely compressed sensing, concatenated FEC coding, AMP based decoding and spatial-coupling, can offer significant performance gains.
+Our main findings are as follows. \begin{itemize} \item We derive the performance limit of compressed-coding with AMP based decoding.
 Our basic assumption is that the SE for AMP remains accurate in the presence of an FEC decoder.
-Based on the area property of extrinsic information transfer (EXIT) charts, we show that CC can approach Gaussian capacity at a high compression ratio, even though the underlying coded sequence is non-Gaussian.
-This is consistent with the Gaussian distribution of the signals after compression. \item We extend the results to systems involving non-linear effects such as clipping and quantization.
-We show that the capacity approaching property can be maintained in such cases.
-This alleviates the problem of high peak to average power ratio (PAPR) related to Gaussian signaling. \item The above-mentioned capacity approaching properties require properly designed low-rate codes with matched EXIT curves, which can be difficult in practice \cite{Yue07,Divsalar11,Ping03}.
-We will introduce an analog spatial coupling (ASC) technique to avoid this difficulty. \item A code is said to be universal if it remains good after random puncturing.
+Based on the area property of extrinsic information transfer charts, we show that compressed-coding can approach Gaussian capacity, even though the underlying coded sequence is non-Gaussian.
+This is consistent with the Gaussian distribution of the signals after compression. \item We further extend the results to systems involving non-linear effects such as clipping and quantization.
+We show that the near-optimal performance can be maintained when generalized AMP (GAMP) is used for decoding.
+This alleviates the problem of high peak-to-average-power ratio (PAPR) related to Gaussian signaling.
+Incidentally, sparse regression codes suffer from the same problem \cite{sLiang17}. \item The above capacity approaching property requires careful code optimization using the curve matching technique, which is rate specific and lacks flexibility \cite{Yue07,Divsalar11,Ping03}.
+We will introduce a spatially-coupled compressed-coding (SC-CC) scheme to circumvent this difficulty.
+Compared with SC-SRC, SC-CC can offer good performance over a wider SNR range.
+We will provide a graphic illustration that clearly explains this advantage of SC-CC over SC-SRC. \item A code is said to be universal if it remains good after random puncturing.
 Such codes are useful in, e.g., type-II automatic repeat request (ARQ) applications \cite{Linshu04,Huang07,Zhang09}.
-The existing high-rate coded modulation methods typically do not work well after heavy puncturing.
-We show that the combined ASC and CC (ASC-CC) scheme is inherently universal.
-This provides a simple and efficient method for universal code design. \item We study ASC-CC in a multiuser environment.
-A traditional view is that ASC will increase overall block length, which causes difficulty in applications with stringent latency requirements.
-Interestingly, in a multi-user system, ASC-CC can be realized in a distributive way and the overall block length can be shared by many users, which effectively reduces block length per-user.
-Since many wireless systems are meant for multi-users by nature, the ASC-CC scheme is practically attractive. \end{itemize} In summary, the proposed ASC-CC scheme offers practical solutions to some well-known challenges in coding techniques: (i) a simple method to approach the ultimate capacity of Gaussian signaling (beyond that of discrete signaling), (ii) a simple treatment of non-linear effects during transmission, (iii) a low-cost universal coding and decoding strategy and (iv) a multi-user scheme with short per-user block length and good performance.
+The existing high rate coded modulation methods typically do not work well after heavy puncturing.
+We show that SC-CC is inherently universal and potentially capacity approaching at both low and high SNRs. \item We study SC-CC in a multiuser environment.
+A traditional view is that spatial-coupling will increase overall block length, which causes difficulty in applications with stringent latency requirements.
+Interestingly, in a multi-user system, analog spatial-coupling can be realized in a distributive way and the overall length can be shared by many users, which effectively reduces block length per-user.
+This offers an interesting new solution for future multi-user wireless communication systems. \end{itemize} In summary, the proposed SC-CC scheme offers practical solutions to some open challenges in coding techniques: (i) a simple method to approach the ultimate capacity of Gaussian signaling (beyond that of discrete signaling), (ii) a simple treatment of non-linear effects during transmission, (iii) a low-cost universal coding and decoding strategy and (iv) a multi-user scheme with short per-user block length and good performance.
 These claims are supported by extensive theoretical and numerical results.